BS-Lime/BStoMIDI/README.md

 # BStoMidi

-This thing allows you to control lighting control software through Midi.
+This thing allows you to control lighting control software through an external device over Midi.

+Doing so removes the need for loopback software.

 It is heavily based on [LightToSerialRelight](https://github.com/MyLegIsPotato/LightToSerialRelight) by [MyLegIsPotato](https://github.com/MyLegIsPotato)